I have a pan of comfort food for you today in the form of this healthy Broccoli Rice Casserole.

-It’s fully loaded with all the best parts of the original broccoli rice casserole recipe—the creamy, cheesy inside, the scrumptious mix of veggies and rice, and the irresistibly buttery, crispy topping—and exactly none of the worst parts.
+I have a pan of comfort food for you today in the form of Broccoli Rice Casserole!
+It’s fully loaded with all the best parts of the original recipe—the creamy, cheesy inside, the scrumptious mix of veggies and rice, and the irresistibly buttery, crispy topping—but is made from scratch with simple, healthy ingredients!

 a plate with the best broccoli rice casserole no canned soup